 7.2.1 General

 The 5G PKMF supports the key request from another 5G PKMF in another PLMN via the new service operation Npkmf_PKMFKeyRequest_ProseKey.
+The 5G PKMF also provides Remote User ID of a 5G ProSe Remote UE to be used in Remote UE Report and supports resolving Remote User ID to SUPI.

 Table 7.2.1-1 shows the services exposed by 5G PKMF supporting 5G ProSe.